TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 ..  versionadded:: 12.1
-    Starting with TYPO3 12.1 a new CLI command `setup` is introduced as an alternative to the existing GUI based web installer.
+    Starting with TYPO3 12.1 a new CLI command `setup` is introduced as an alternative to the existing GUI-based web installer.

 Interactive / guided setup (questions/answers):